 WHERE TO STAY IN NAMIBIA

-However, we booked 7 months in advance and the camps inside Etosha were fully booked.
+We booked 7 months in advance and the camps inside Etosha were fully booked.
 We had to check booking websites every day and wait for cancellations – which fortunately did happen.

 Alternatively, if you’re thinking about camping, here are 10 of the most stunning campsites in Namibia.